confluentinc/cp-demo/docs/on-prem.rst

 Gitpod
 ~~~~~~

-This demo is enabled to run with Gitpod, but support for the Gitpod workflow is best effort from the `community <https://github.com/confluentinc/cp-demo/issues>`__.
+You can run the demo with Gitpod, but support for the Gitpod workflow is best effort from the `community <https://github.com/confluentinc/cp-demo/issues>`__.
-If you are using :gitpod_link:`Gitpod|`, the demo will automatically start after the Gitpod workspace is ready. ``VIZ=false`` is used to save system resources.
+If you use :gitpod_link:`Gitpod|`, the demo will automatically start after the Gitpod workspace is ready. ``VIZ=false`` is used to save system resources.

 Login into |c3| (port ``9021``) by clicking on ``Open Browser`` option in the pop-up: